Eucalyptus rubida: Description

 Eucalyptus rubida is a tree that typically grows to a height of 20-40 m and forms a lignotuber.
 It has smooth, powdery, greyish or pink bark that is shed in long ribbons but there is sometimes persistent fibrous bark near the base of the trunk.
 Young plants and coppice regrowth have sessile, glaucous, more or less round leaves 2-6 mm wide arranged in opposite pairs.
 Adult leaves are arranged alternately, lance-shaped to curved, 80-175 mm long and 8-34 mm wide, tapering to a petiole 10-35 mm long.
-The flower buds are arranged in leaf axils in groups of three on an unbanched peduncle, the individual buds sessile or an pedicels up to 4 mm long.
+The flower buds are arranged in leaf axils in groups of three on an unbranched peduncle, the individual buds sessile or an pedicels up to 4 mm long.
 Mature buds are oval to spindle-shaped, 5-9 mm long and 3-5 mm wide with a conical to rounded operculum.
 Flowering mainly occurs from December to April and the flowers are white.
 The fruit is a woody cup-shaped, hemispherical or bell-shaped capsule 3-6 mm long and 4-8 mm wide with the valves near rim level or protruding slightly.